Delaware

 Civil Penalties

-Delaware residents who believe their privacy rights have been violated can file complaints with the Department of Justice at privacy@delaware.gov.
+Delaware residents who believe their rights have been violated can file complaints with the Department of Justice at privacy@delaware.gov.

 Delaware Data Breach Notification Law

-Personal information under the breach notification law includes a resident's name combined with Social Security numbers, driver's license numbers, financial account numbers with security codes, passport numbers, login credentials, medical information, health insurance identifiers, biometric data, or taxpayer identification numbers.
+Personal information under the breach notification law means a resident's name combined with Social Security numbers, driver's license numbers, financial account numbers with security codes, passport numbers, login credentials, medical information, health insurance identifiers, biometric data, or taxpayer identification numbers.

 Interaction with Federal Privacy Laws